johannheyne/wordpress-toolset/README.markdown

 	// }

-	// REGISTER PHP CLASSES FOR AUTOLOAD {
+	// REGISTER PHP CLASSES FOR AUTOLOAD FROM YOUR THEME {

+		// You do not need to define classes from the toolset plugin

 		'autoload_php_classes' => array(
 			// 'ClassName' => 'path/to/class.php',
 		),